Oleraj09/sixth-rio/readme.md

-## Meal App :: Daily Assistance of you small mess!!
-Meal App is created with only HTML,CSS,JS,Bootstrap for Frontend Developemnt.
-For Backend Development used PHP framework Laravel and MySQL for Database Design.
-Also there is Manager and Member Role system.
-Manager can do extra feature to manage the member and show the summary of the month.

-Member can find there info in dashboard!
-And Mananger can see member info and can update also.
-However this is simple and minimal project that i created.
+## Sixth and Rio :: A Fancy Realstate Website!
+Sixth and Rio is created with Wordpress.
+Along with  HTML,CSS,JS,and PHP for some custome Developemnt.
+Also there is some plugin used.
+Those are ACF, CF7, Elemntor, CF7 Conditional adons, Elementor header and footer etc.

 ## Demo